 - For people who have moderate-to-severe glaucoma, the traditional approach has been combination cataract-glaucoma surgery (phacotrabeculectomy).
 This combination surgery involves performing both trabeculectomy (glaucoma filtration surgery) and phacoemulsification (cataract extraction).

-- New techniques are being developed.
+- Newer techniques and devices are being developed for MIGS (minimally invasive (or micro-invasive) glaucoma surgery), most of which can be combined with cataract surgery.
+They have the advantages of generally being safer and more effective than trabeculectomy.
 For example, the iStent is a tiny tube that is implanted in the eye during cataract surgery.
-It is used in place of trabeculectomy.
 The stent helps improve the outflow of aqueous humor which is a fluid, and thereby lower intraocular pressure (IOP) in the eye.

 Treating Cataracts in Children